-British homes have long been influenced by the architecture and interiors of other countries and cultures.
-But today, there’s an interior design style which has become increasingly prevalent in the modern UK home — this time, it’s one which we’ve adopted from our Scandinavian cousins.
+Our homes have long been influenced by the architecture and interior design of other countries and cultures.
+But today, there’s an interior trend which has become increasingly prevalent in the modern home — Scandinavian design.

-Like many interior design ‘styles’, Scandinavian style does not represent one look; it’s a style which has evolved over the years, encompassing many influences and ideas.
-From the more traditional and rustic, where folk-inspired textiles feature, to the other end of the spectrum, where contemporary Scandi interiors could perhaps be described as minimalist style with a heart, there’s a look to suit most homes.
+- A versatile look: Scandinavian design does not represent one look; it’s a style which has evolved, encompassing many influences and ideas.
+From the more traditional and rustic (think folk-inspired textiles), to contemporary, pared-back Scandi interiors, there’s a look to suit most homes

 What is Hygge?

-You might have heard (or read) the term ‘Hygge’ being used over the last few months, and wondered what it is — and how on earth to pronounce it.
-In short, it is a Danish concept, originating from a Norwegian word, which roughly translates to ‘wellbeing’.
+In short, hygge is a Danish concept, originating from a Norwegian word, which roughly translates to ‘wellbeing’.
 It is characterised by being a cosy, welcoming and convivial way of living, that not only applies to our interiors but our food, clothes and activities too.